prismdreamfactory/chenco-wp/wp-content/plugins/wp-smushit/readme.txt

 == Changelog ==

+= 3.4.2 =

+- Enhance: Security
+- Fix: Fatal error on WordPress 4.x
+- Fix: Compatibility issue with ReCaptcha and lazy loading

 = 3.4.1 =

-Fix: Upgrade from Free to Pro causing an error
+- Fix: Upgrade from Free to Pro causing an error

 = 3.4.0 =